StarterInc/StackGen/src/docs/content/docs/faq.md

 ### Is StackGen Free?

 Yes.

-It is freely downloadable from GitHub and licensed under the AGPL.
+StackGen core is freely downloadable from GitHub and licensed under the AGPL.
+The license means you can use StackGen to generate apps for free.

 ### Who should use StackGen?